The Write Place: Virtual Tour

-We operate mainly by appointments, managed through http://lscm.mywconline.com.
+We operate mainly by appointments.
 Walk-in visitors are welcome, but there may be a wait.

 When you arrive for your appointment, your consultant will be ready for you.

 If things are busy, take a tag that says "I have an appointment", and get started on your consultation form.
 Don't worry; you don't need to fill out the whole thing!
-Just fill in the top lines as best you can, and move on to the "questions for the student" in section 1.
+Just fill in the top lines as best you can, and check where you are with the assignment in section 1.
 Your writing consultant will explain the rest.

 When you work with a writing consultant, it's best to have a printed copy of your work handy so that you can both look through it.

 In addition to answering whatever questions you have, we go through your paper together and identify problem areas in section 2 of the session form, where we note specifics.
 You check boxes in section 3 of the consultation form: "plans for revision or study."
 Section 4 has our overall recommendations.
 We scan this form and send a copy to your professor.
 If you would rather us keep the session private, check "do not report."

 If you'd like to bring up your document on a computer, this is usually fine as well, especially if you are more concerned with formatting issues than the content of your paper.